-Along with his articles for the Times, Zimmer’s writing has appeared in magazines including National Geographic, Wired, The Atlantic, and Scientific American.
+Carl Zimmer is the science columnist for the New York Times.
+In addition to his work for the Times, Zimmer’s writing has appeared in magazines including National Geographic, Wired, The Atlantic, and Scientific American.
 His articles have been anthologized in both The Best American Science and Nature Writing series and The Best American Science Writing series.

-At Yale, Zimmer teaches “Writing about Science, Medicine, and the Environment,” an undergraduate seminar.
-He also teaches workshops for Yale science graduate students in science communication.
+Zimmer also teaches workshops for Yale science graduate students in science communication.

 She Has Her Mother’s Laugh: The Past and Future of Heredity.
 Dutton, 2018.

 Evolution: Making Sense of Life.
 Macmillan.
-Third edition, 2019.
+First edition, 2012; second edition 2015; third edition, 2019.
 Co-authored with evolutionary biologist Douglas Emlen.

 Microcosm: E. coli and the New Science of Life.
 Pantheon, 2008.

 Soul Made Flesh: The Discovery of the Brain and How It Changed the World.
 Free Press, 2004.

 Parasite Rex: Inside the Bizarre World of Nature’s Most Dangerous Creatures.
 Free Press, 2000.

 “Ancient Footprints Push Back Date of Human Arrival in the Americas,” The New York Times, September 23, 2021

 “The Secret Life of a Coronavirus, The New York Times, February 28, 2021